bigbio/pgatk/docs/pypgatk.rst

-        -sg, --skip_gtf                 Skip the gtf file during the download -sp, --skip_protein             Skip the protein fasta file during download -sc, --skip_cds                 Skip the CDS file download -sn, --skip_ncrna              Skip the ncRNA file download -sd, --skip_cdna              	Skip the cDNA file download -h, --help                      Show this message and exit.
+        -sg, --skip_gtf                 Skip the gtf file during the download -sp, --skip_protein             Skip the protein fasta file during download -sc, --skip_cds                 Skip the CDS file download -sd, --skip_cdna              	Skip the cDNA file download -sn, --skip_ncrna              Skip the ncRNA file download -h, --help                      Show this message and exit.

-.. hint:: By default the command ``ensembl-downloader`` downloads all datasets for all species from the latest ENSEMBL release.
-To limit the download to a specific species give the species identifier using the ``-t`` option.
-To get a list of all available species run the command with ``-l`` option.

-.. hint:: Any of the file types can be skipped using the corresponding option.
-For example, to avoid downloading the protein sequence fasta file, use the argument ``pypgatk_cli.py ensembl-downloader --skip_protein``
+.. _ensembl_downloader_examples:

 Examples

 - List all species without downloading any data::

-	$: python pypgatk_cli.py ensembl-downloader -l -sv -sg -sp -sc -sn -sd
+	python pypgatk_cli.py ensembl-downloader -l -sv -sg -sp -sc -sd -sn

 - Download all files except cDNA for Tureky (species id=9103, note that th species id cab be obtained from the list above)::

-	$: python pypgatk_cli.py ensembl-downloader -t 9103
+	python pypgatk_cli.py ensembl-downloader -t 9103 -sd -o ensembl_files

+.. note:: By default the command ``ensembl-downloader`` downloads all datasets for all species from the latest ENSEMBL release.
+To limit the download to a particular species specify the species identifier using the ``-t`` option.
+To list all available species run the command with ``-l`` option.

+.. note:: Any of the file types can be skipped using the corresponding option.
+For example, to avoid downloading the protein sequence fasta file, use the argument ``--skip_protein``.
+Also, note that not all file types exists for all species so obviously the downloaded files depends on availabiliy of the dataset in ENSEMBL.

+.. hint:: a VCF file per chromosome is downloaded for homo sapiens due to the large file size they have been distributed this way by ENSEMBL.
+For other species, a single VCF including all chromosomes is downloaded.

+.. _cosmic-downloader:

 Downloading COSMIC data.
 ~~~~~~~~~~~~~~~~~~~~~~~~~